 For over 20 years Anson Green has been a leader adult education, workforce development, and community college instructional design.
 His passion is developing and deploying innovative programs for Texans who desire to increase their education and preparedness to attain their career ambitions.
 He loves to challenge legacy perspectives and the status quo in education.
 This year, Mr. Green was recognized as the 2020 National Adult Education Administrator of the Year.

-Mr. Green is the State Director of the Adult Education and Literacy program at the Texas Workforce Commission, managing the transfer and transformation of the $73,000,000 program into a fully integrated part of the Texas Workforce Solutions system.
-He has introduced a rigorous performance and accountability quality model, and expanded distance learning and career pathways options while increasing funding and engagement with nonprofit organizations, libraries, and community colleges.
+In 2013 Anson joined the Texas Workforce Commission (TWC) as the State Director of the Adult Education and Literacy program, managing the transfer and transformation of the $73,000,000 program into a fully integrated part of the Texas Workforce Solutions system.
+In his first two years he introduced a rigorous performance and accountability quality model, expanded distance learning and career pathways options while increasing funding and engagement with non-profit organizations, libraries, and community colleges.
 Mr. Green is a member of both the National Reporting System Technical Workgroup and WIOA Data Infrastructure workgroup.
+He also served as a member of Workforce Solutions Alamo Board of Directors.

-He is a former National Institute for Literacy research fellow and has held teaching posts at St. Philip’s College, San Antonio College, Northwest Vista College, Florida State University, Texas Lutheran University, and Northside ISD.
+In 2000, Mr. Green served as a research fellow at the National Institute for Literacy in Washington studying women’s barriers to employment and education.
+He has held teaching posts at St. Philip’s College, San Antonio College, Northwest Vista College, Florida State University, Texas Lutheran University, and Northside Independent School District.